 Before Matt stepped on stage, I’ll be honest and say I was unaware who he was.
 His name sounded familiar, though I may have been confusing him with the sports photographer Jon Willey.
 Having seen his presentation though, I will definitely be keeping an eye out for his work in the future!

 The structure of Matt’s talk was very simple and similar to other speakers who I engaged with most.
-He showed a small collection of previous work and quickly went through some images before leading up to a large case study on his work for the Independent, possibly one of the best newspapers for it’s lack of political affiliations.
-Oh and of course now for its design too.
+He showed a small collection of previous work and quickly went through some images before leading up to a large case study on his work for The Independent.

 Take a look at this video showing how one of the covers for Port magazine that featured Philip Seymour Hoffman was created.
 It’s an interesting insight into how many variations and explorations are made, before a finalised output is created.
 If ever you need to shut someone down on how easy a “simple” design might have been made, show them this video.

 Somehow, the popularity and appeal of the magazine grew fast and they were able to gain the interest of people such as Daniel Day Lewis, who featured in one issue and gave leads to other features for later issues.